ksm362/ksm362.github.io/Teaching.md

 While at the University of Virginia, I have taken many opportunities to improve my teaching.
 My favorite experience was participating in an university wide teaching program called [Tomorrow's Professors Today](http://cte.virginia.edu/programs/tomorrows-professor-today/).
 This program gave me access to seminars on teaching and learning as well as introduced me to many educators both at UVa and abroad.
-I was also able to present a paper at the  [American Society of Engineering Education](https://www.asee.org/) 2014 annual meeting.
+I was also able to present a poster at the  [American Society of Engineering Education](https://www.asee.org/) 2014 annual meeting.

 ### Classroom Teaching Experience